Crossreference16/cloud_cost_calculator/README.md

 ---

 This project is open for review, feedback, and further development.
 If you’d like to see more features or have suggestions, feel free to reach out or fork the repo!

----

 If you want to use this for your own AWS account, go for it!
-Tweak it, break it, improve it, do with it whatever you like.
+Tweak it, break it, improve it, whatever you like.
 Enjoy!
+---